sharmavins23/Genshin-DPS-Framelist-Calculation/README.md

 This repository houses the code for a character database, as well as configurable DPS calculator for team composition and real-time DPS analysis.

+# How to run?

+Currently, the functionality is split into the base level: The `data` database contains all character data and character code.
+The `scripts` interact with this database.

+Due to Python's file interactions, since the `scripts` are effectively in a separate package from the `data` DB, one must run the scripts from the top level directory.
+The current working directory (or TLD) is effectively appended to the Python cached system path `sys.path` using the index file on each script.
+This allows users to import **one** headerfile for all database imports.

+In the future, this functionality will be changed.

 # Broad overview

 The goal of this application is to lay out a set of frames in a large 2D array,